marshallgallatin/marshallgallatin.github.io/_posts/2015-8-30-Introduction.md

 First off, the purpose of starting this blog is entirely to get 10 points of extra credit for my CS 371p class.
 I feel like I should be upfront about this fact.
 I guess I'm a little skeptical of the return on investment that this blog will have, but I am willing to try, maybe I'll discover that I'm wrong (which happens sometimes).

 Secondly, my perspective on this class is going to be slightly different from many of the other students in the class.
-I work full time at National Instruments, and I use C++ on an almost daily basis (among many other languages).
+I work full time at National Instruments, and have some C++ experience.
 I'm worried that I'll slip into the "oh I know this already" mentality and not give this class the effort it deserves.

 We've only had two classes so far, theres not much to comment on there, but I find the 50 minute classes exceedingly short.
 I guess I haven't had a short class in a while, it seems like we just get going good and class is up.
 I've had Professor Downing before, both at UT a very, very, long time ago, and a class he taught at NI, so I think I know what to expect.
 I enjoy it when professors treat the students like adults and not children - hand holding in college courses annoys me.
 I find Downing's Socratic teaching style interesting, it keeps you engaged in anticipation of getting called on.